UK's FTSE floored by weak financial stocks

-July 31 Britain's top equity index fell on Thursday as UK bank Lloyds pulled down financial stocks, while concerns about the impact on Europe from tensions between Russia and Ukraine also made traders wary.
+Britain's top equity index fell on Thursday as UK bank Lloyds (LLOY.L) pulled down financial stocks, while concerns about the impact on Europe from tensions between Russia and Ukraine also made traders wary.

 Traders and analysts said that while Lloyds' overall interim results were good, with the part-nationalised bank reporting a 32 percent jump in first-half profits, some of the gloss had been taken off by a rise in bad debts.